devIasminSilva/secret-keeper/README.md

 > Status: Developing 🔧

-**Secret Keeper** is a Python application that provides an easy-to-use interface for encrypting and decrypting your sensitive folders and files using the AES (Advanced Encryption Standard) algorithm, enhancing your data's security and privacy.
+**Secret Keeper** is a Python application that provides an easy-to-use interface for encrypting and decrypting your sensitive folders and files using the AES (Advanced Encryption Standard) algorithm.
+Safeguard your confidential information with ease and **keep your secrets secure.**

 ---